elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/002-method-lookup.md

-In [Issue #1](http://practicingruby.com/articles/29) we discussed Ruby's lookup path and proved by example that class inheritance is just a small part of the overall picture.
+In [Issue #1](http://practicingruby.com/articles/29) we discussed Ruby's lookup path and proved by example that class inheritance is only a small part of the picture.
 To recap, Ruby methods are looked up in the following order:

 1. Methods defined in the object's singleton class (i.e. the object itself)
 1. Modules mixed into the singleton class in reverse order of inclusion